ADGEfficiency/dsr-rl/PITCHME.md

 - are given no data and no labels
 - we can generate more data by acting
 - test using the same environment

-> Deep RL is popular because it’s the only area in ML where it’s socially acceptable to train on the test set

 Data
 - the agent's experience $(s,a,r,s')$